burghoff/turbo-comb/README.md

 ### A note on the rubber-band filter

 The `'lpf'` regularizer is the rubber-band filter, the modern successor to the power-weighted `Weighted_LPF` smoother of the original 2019 implementation.
-Both solve the same band-limited weighted least-squares problem; the rubber-band filter adds the optimal-padding scheme that removes edge artifacts.
-Fed the same (uniform) valid-region weights they give identical results here — so only the rubber-band filter is shipped.
-Weighting the *phase* fit by `1/var` or `|sn|^2` (as an earlier draft did) degrades the fit and lifts the strong-line residuals off the coherent limit; uniform weighting is correct.

 ## Layout